 Senior Principal Scientific Advisor

 Senior principal scientific advisor Jos Mertens is a board-certified toxicologist with more than 22 years of CRO-experience in nonclinical development of small and large molecules by pharmaceutical and non-pharmaceutical industries.

 He primarily advises clients and internal stakeholders on nonclinical program and study designs for biopharmaceuticals and small molecules under development for a wide variety of therapeutic areas.
-In addition to guiding data interpretation when needed, he answers study design questions related to non-pharmaceutical applications such as food additives and agrochemicals and to target animal safety studies for veterinary drugs.

 - Four years of postdoctoral experience at the Division of Pharmacology and Toxicology of the College of Pharmacy at the University of Texas at Austin